fireflycons/PSCloudFormation/README.md

 ### Experimental Features

 * Export a live CloudFormation Stack to Terraform HCL.
 This is sitll a work in progress, however it's still better than what you get simply by running [terraform import](https://www.terraform.io/docs/cli/import/index.html).
-See [Terrafom Export](https://fireflycons.github.io/PSCloudFormation/articles/terraform-export.html)
+See [Terrafom Export](https://fireflycons.github.io/PSCloudFormation/articles/terraform-export.html)</br>Now supports exporting nested stacks as Terraform modules.

 ## Dependencies